~+~+~+~+~+~+~

 The President nodded, the slightest hint of a smile gracing his lips.

-Elliot sat up straight in his seat at the mention of the club starting.
-He stared intently at the doors where he could make out a few people standing at the doorway.
+Elliot sat up straight in his seat and stared intently at the doors, where he could make out a few people standing at the doorway.
 They half-hid behind the doors, waiting for the perfect moment to run on out and make their entrance with only their long shadows extending across the paved ground giving away their position.
-A moment later, a long orderly line of dressed up Club members raced out of the doors and right into the exact middle of the field where everyone could see them, carrying with them their iPods, MP3's and some speakers.
+A moment later, a long orderly line of dressed up club members raced out of the doors and right into the exact middle of the field where everyone could see them, carrying with them their iPods, MP3's and some speakers.

 By that point, a good half of the people running around the field had stopped running around the track and were talking to the people who had stopped as well, pointing and talking, not sure what to make of the scene.
 Elliot lowered the hand from his eyes and peered up at the group in the middle of the group.
-He expected to see people to be jeering at themhe half expected to see people laughing at the club members.
+He expected to see people to be jeering at them—he half expected to see people laughing at the group.
 What he did not expect was to see people laughing with them.
-He hadnt expected people to be cheering them on with their inane spectacle.
+He hadn’t expected people to be cheering them on with their inane spectacle.

 And he certainly did not expect people to be dancing, too.